ricardojoserf/NativeDump/README.md

 # NativeDump - "python-flavour" branch

-This branch implements the same functionality as the main branch but using Python3
+This branch implements the same functionality as the main branch using Python3:

+- Minidump file generation using only NTAPIS
+- Overwrite the Ntdll.dll library (Optional)
+- Exfiltrate the file to another host (Optional)

 You can run it as a script: